Varmaa: Development

 In September 2017, it was announced that E4 Entertainment had bought the rights to remake the Telugu film Arjun Reddy (2017) in Tamil and Malayalam languages.
 The following month, Bala was chosen to direct the yet-untitled Tamil remake.
 On 10 November 2017, the title was announced as Varma, although it would later be amended to Varmaa.
 Raju Murugan was chosen to pen the dialogues.
 M. Sukumar was selected to handle the cinematography and Sathish Suriya was chosen as the film editor, after having earlier worked for Bala's Naachiyaar (2018).
 Producer Mukesh Mehta said the remake would be 20 minutes shorter than the Telugu original.
 Actor Vikram's son Dhruv Vikram was cast as the male lead, in what would have been his acting debut.
-It would have been the debut for the Kolkata-based model Megha, who was chosen to play the female lead.
-Whereas other roles were given to Easwari Rao, Raiza Wilson, and Sandra Amy.
+It would have been the debut for the Kolkata-based model Megha Chowdhury, who was chosen to play the female lead.
+Sandra Amy, then on a hiatus from one of her television serials, was contacted by Bala's office about acting in the film and accepted as "I would have to be out of mind to not have taken up an offer by Bala sir".
+She was cast after a successful audition.

 Filming

 Principal photography began in early March 2018 at Kathmandu, Nepal, and a week later, after completing the first schedule there, the crew shifted to Chennai for the second schedule.
-However, shooting of the film was briefly stalled due to the Tamil Film Producers Council strike, but resumed in April after the strike ended.
-The final schedule of the film took place in August 2018, for which the team had shifted to Tiruvannamalai.
-It was completed in September 2018, thus principal photography of the film has wrapped.
+Filming was briefly stalled due to the Tamil Film Producers Council strike, but resumed in April after the strike ended.
+The final filming schedule took place in August 2018, for which the team had shifted to Tiruvannamalai.
+Principal photography wrapped in September 2018.